jeap-admin-ch/jeap-spring-boot-tls-starter/README.md

 ## jEAP Spring Boot TLS Starter
 jEAP Spring Boot TLS Starter is a Spring Boot starter for TLS configuration.
-It activates TLS on the Spring Boot webserver, and provides the option to generate a certificate at startup (suitable for encrytion beetn AWS ALB and the Spring Boot app).
+It activates TLS on the Spring Boot webserver, and provides the option to generate a certificate at startup (suitable for encryption between AWS ALB and the Spring Boot app).

 ## Changes